RyanMakes/old-ryanmakes.github.io/src/content/blog/first-post.md

 It looks like some uncommitted changes unsaved are still persisted beyond the tab being closed and opened again - localstorage, or cloud trickery?

+XXXXX

+The StackBlitz setup got jankier, then simply stopped working - on commit it would say git failed.
+I'm typing this in github's web editor.

+It looks like maybe if I can use the non-cursed version of stackblitz, maybe with sourcehut, that could be okay.
+Something to try out later.

+It's well past two in the morning so I think that's enough of this little AstroJank blogging adventure for today.